suewonjp/vim-jumparound/README.md

 Same terms as Vim itself.
 See [LICENSE.txt](LICENSE.txt) or type `:help license` in your Vim editor

 * * *
-Updated by Suewon Bahng ( Sep 2017 )
+Updated by Suewon Bahng ( Jun 2025 )